 - Expanding.
 If the business is growing, owners might need funds to hire new staff, purchase new equipment or move to a new business location.
 Business expansion funds can also be used to purchase an additional storefront location.

-What types of finance are available?
+What types of finance are available for established business loans?

 There are three main types of financing that an established business can consider using: debt finance, equity finance or funding from internal funds (business profits).